TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-### 3 - Use LFI to include the log file and run a command
+### 3 - Use LFI to include the log file and run a command.

 <br />